marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 and uncomment the corresponding lines in the `ansible.cfg` file.

-In my tests, an example task (adding the "max" user to two new user groups) took 15s on an AWS VM in the hongkong region, and 156s on a Huawei Cloud VM in the Guangzhou region (and that's after turning on "pipelining" to reduce the number of SSH connections).
+In tests, an example task (adding the "max" user to two new user groups) took 15s on an AWS VM in the hongkong region, and 156s on a Huawei Cloud VM in the Guangzhou region (and that's after turning on "pipelining" to reduce the number of SSH connections).
 Switching to mitogen brought down the timings to 1s for the AWS hongkong machine and 3s on the Huawei VM (i.e. more than one order of magnitude).